-This work was pursued to demonstrate the utility of CFDExpert-Missile for configuration design of state-of-the-art guided missiles.
+This work was pursued to demonstrate utility of CFDExpert-Missile for configuration design of state-of-the-art guided missiles.
 The design of an agile guided missile is a delicate balance between aerodynamic stability and control effectiveness from tail fin deflection.
 Therefore, precision guided missiles often employ multiple control surfaces such as tail fins, wings, canards and strakes.
 Reliable design of complex missile configurations is not possible using traditional DATCOM database, which gives very rough estimates of aero coefficients.